WELCOME TO SPIRIT PRAYERS MINISTRY, FELLOW- PRAYER WARRIOR!

 The Biblical Basis for Praying in the Spirit

 Praying in the spirit or tongues can be essential to a believer’s prayer life.
-This type of praying is biblical and is often referred to as “speaking in tongues.”
+This type of praying is biblical and is often called “speaking in tongues.”
 The Bible clarifies that praying in the spirit is a powerful way to communicate with God.
 This section will discuss the different prayers and the biblical basis for praying in tongues.

 What is praying in the Spirit?

 Praying in the Spirit, or tongues, is integral to many Christian spiritual practices.
-This type of praying uses vocalizations that aren’t discernible to the speaker or anyone else present.
+This praying type uses vocalizations not discernible to the speaker or anyone else present.
 It’s often used as praying beyond innate understanding and language, enabling believers to communicate directly with God.

 What Does the Bible Say About Praying in the Spirit?

 Praying in the Spirit is present throughout Scripture.
-It is a special gift of the Holy Spirit, given to all believers at conversion, that empowers us to pray that God hears.
+A special gift of the Holy Spirit, given to all believers at conversion, empowers us to pray that God hears.

 Praying in tongues can confuse as it takes trust and surrender to allow ourselves to speak randomly while trusting it’s in line with God’s will and purpose.
 But if practiced regularly and according to biblical teaching, Praying in tongues leads to a deepening spiritual connection with God—it leads to a more robust faith life as we trust Him more deeply when He speaks back through His scripture or specifically leads us towards action or convictions.